memeorite/cypris_data_engineer_challenge/README.md

 - Whitespace is trimmed from doc-number values

 **Input Detection:**
-- Allows for both XML strings and file paths as input, automatically detecting which using the following rules
+- Allows for both XML strings and file paths as input, automatically detecting which based off of starting character `<`
-  - Strings starting with `<` are treated as XML content
-  - Existing file paths are read as files
-  - Strings ending in `.xml` or `.txt` or containing `/` or `\` are treated as file paths
 - Files are assumed to be UTF-8 encoded

 **Error Handling:**